 Opening hours: Fri-Wed 11:30am to 8:30pm

-The next time you’re at this prime area, you can choose to eat good food and scrimp at Zion Riverside Food Centre.
-Leave a comment down below if we missed out your favourite stall from this hidden gem!
+The next time you’re in this prime area, you can choose to eat good food and scrimp at Zion Riverside Food Centre.
 If you want a change of ambience, check out these hipster hawkers centres instead!

 Address: 70 Zion Road, Singapore 247792